About Rick Link

 To apply the system nationally, Rick and his team invented service and installation procedures to take advantage of the potential for improving labor efficiency while closing restrooms either for very short periods, or not at all.

-He later bought and transformed one of the Lien Systems franchises in Kansas City into Business Health/Clean Delivery, a janitorial distributorship that was one of, or the first, to apply vendor-managed inventory as a unique selling proposition.
+He later bought and transformed one of the Lien Infection Control Systems franchises in Kansas City into Business Health/Clean Delivery, a janitorial distributorship that was perhaps the first to apply vendor-managed inventory as a unique selling proposition.
 This model allowed for streamlined routing, lower warehouse inventory levels, smaller fleet delivery vehicles and significantly better than industry average margins.
 That concept was successfully grown and after ten years sold, at which time he became marketing director for a regional midwestern janitorial supplier.
-There he emphasized continual cleaning education and cleaning the unseen as effective differentiators.
+There he emphasized continual cleaning education and “cleaning the unseen” (cleaning for health) as effective differentiators.

-Rick has helped start-up businesses and small to mid-sized businesses put marketing to work to clear the way for more effective, better sales and margins in hyper-competitive selling environments.
-He believes that selling what you sell is the second thing to work on.
-First, you demonstrate and sell how your company is unique at solving one or more business pains felt by your prospects.
-He helps companies start telling their unique stories.
+Rick has helped start-up businesses and small to mid-sized businesses put marketing to work to clear the way for more effective sales campaigns and better margins in hyper-competitive selling environments.
+He believes that selling what you sell is second priority.
+First, you must demonstrate how your company is unique at solving one or more business pains felt by your prospects.
+He then helps companies start telling their unique stories of how they solve those pains.